-Today I experienced the very first time what it means to buy international via Ebay and how international transactions are affected by Ebay’s Global Shipping Program (GSP).
+I experienced myself what it means to buy international via Ebay and how international transactions are affected by Ebay’s Global Shipping Program (GSP).
 Ebay or eGREEDY as I call them is of course stating it’s all for the benefit of their customers.
 Fact is the GSP is far more complex than you think and you will face much higher costs and longer shipping time until your purchased item is on your desk.
-For sellers it’s MANDATORY to participate the GSP if you are in their scope of countries otherwise you can’t sell international.
+For NEW sellers it’s MANDATORY to participate the GSP if you are in their scope of countries otherwise you can’t sell international.
 At the beginning GSP was optional nowadays you have to OPT OUT of GSP as it’s now the standard setup when you sell at eGreedy.
 GSP is heavily under critics by eCommerce websites but as eBay is the biggest fish in the pond they can do what they want.
 We all know how worse eBay’s customer service is working and they don’t care about users opinions at all.

 The information given here is taken from eBay the website, several websites and blogs, eCommerce sites.